 With the help of technology, researchers work to prevent the disappearance of native languages in Brazil

 The approximately 170 indigenous languages spoken in Brazil are an important subject of research in the linguistic field today.
 It’s a fight against time.
-Faced with estimates that these languages could disappear within 50 to 100 years, linguists are dedicated not only to recording them, but also to working for their survival.
-From textbooks to dictionaries, from sites in indigenous languages to digital linguistic corpuses, a generation of researchers who began their studies with these communities in the 1990s are offering contributions that simultaneously deal with the subject’s scientific demands and meet social aims.
+Faced with estimates that these languages could disappear within 50 to 100 years, linguists are dedicated not only to recording them but also to working toward their survival.
+From textbooks to dictionaries, from sites in indigenous languages to digital linguistic corpora, a generation of researchers who began their studies with these communities in the 1990s are offering contributions that simultaneously deal with the subject’s scientific demands and meet social aims.

 “We’ve lost a lot of diversity and we’re going to lose even more,” says Luciana Storto, a professor in the Department of Linguistics at the School of Philosophy, Languages and Literature, and Humanities at the University of São Paulo (FFLCH-USP).
-He points out an estimate that before colonization there were more than a thousand native languages spoken in the country.
-Nevertheless, Brazil is recognized worldwide for the multiplicity of its languages: there are 37 families or linguistic subfamilies (Macro-Jê and Tupi are the largest groupings), as well as eight other isolated languages—that is, languages unrelated to any other known language.
+She refers to an estimate that there were more than a thousand native languages spoken in the country before colonization.
+Nevertheless, Brazil is recognized worldwide for its many languages: there are 37 families or linguistic subfamilies (Macro-Jê and Tupi are the largest groupings), as well as eight other isolated languages—that is, languages unrelated to any other known language.

-The indigenous population in the country has grown to 896,917, according to data from the Brazilian Institute of Geography and Statistics (IBGE), but there are ever fewer speakers of these languages—today only 434,664 people are able to speak them.
-Although many of these native peoples don’t live on indigenous lands, most of the indigenous language speakers are concentrated in the demarcated areas that occupy 13% of Brazilian territory, and favor the preservation of the language and culture of these ethnic groups.
-In the book Línguas indígenas: Tradição, universais e diversidade (Indigenous languages: Tradition, universality, and diversity), scheduled for release in 2019, Storto explains that while health care and nutrition has improved among indigenous peoples, “historical prejudice” causes many to abandon their own languages, believing this is the most suitable way to obtain fluency in the Portuguese language.
+The indigenous population in the country has grown to 896,917, according to data from the Brazilian Institute of Geography and Statistics (IBGE), but the number of people who speak these languages is continually declining—today, only 434,664 people are able to speak them.
+Although many of these native peoples don’t live on indigenous lands, most indigenous language speakers are concentrated in the demarcated areas that occupy 13% of the Brazilian territory and favor the preservation of the language and culture of these ethnic groups.
+In the book Línguas indígenas: Tradição, universais e diversidade (Indigenous languages: Tradition, universality, and diversity), scheduled for release in 2019, Storto explains that while health care and nutrition have improved among indigenous peoples, “historical prejudice” causes many to abandon their own languages, believing this is the most suitable way to obtain fluency in the Portuguese language.

 The production of material for use in communities is one way of repaying the contributions of indigenous people

 Starting from the description, which is also a way of understanding and mastering the language, the work can develop in different directions.
-Sandalo’s work has an unusual trajectory, because it is subordinated to theoretical discussions in the field of generativism.
+Sandalo’s work has an unusual trajectory because it is subordinated to theoretical discussions in the field of generative linguistics.
 Presented by the American linguist and philosopher Noam Chomsky in the late 1950s, this field abstractly describes and explains language, which is understood to be an innate capacity of the human brain.
 “I created a grammar which was atypical among those working on documenting indigenous languages,” the UNICAMP researcher explains.
-“The themes I’m looking for are the universals of the language, that which characterizes human language regardless of culture and society.”
+She adds, “The themes I’m looking for are the universals of the language, that which characterizes human language regardless of culture and society.”

-Given the importance writing has in Western culture, the fact that indigenous languages are preliterate contributes to their vulnerability.
-For this reason, the orthographic project is often part of the work of the linguist, who establishes the alphabet and the rules for its use.
+Given the importance of writing in Western culture, the preliterate nature of hat indigenous languages contributes to their vulnerability.
+For this reason, the orthographic part of the project is often part of the work of the linguist, who establishes the alphabet and the rules for its use.
 This was what Wilmar D’Angelis did in the early 2000s in a joint effort with the Kaingang in the western region of the state of São Paulo, where he worked for almost four decades, initially as an indigenist and later as a linguist.
 In a participatory process, the community and researcher adapted an orthography developed in the 1960s for the Kaingang of southern Brazil.
-Both a defender and a creator of inclusive projects, D’Angelis also highlights the importance of the indigenous language being visible in communities with access to technology.
-Not seeing their own language on the internet, “in what to indigenous people will appear to be the largest space for dissemination and circulation of ideas and information,” can generate the conviction that native languages have value only as folklore, without function in the real world.
+Both a defender and a creator of inclusive projects, D’Angelis also highlights the importance of the indigenous language being visible in communities with access to technology; not seeing their own language on the internet, “in what to indigenous people will appear to be the largest space for dissemination and circulation of ideas and information,” can generate the belief that native languages have value only as folklore, without function in the real world.
 Therefore, the researcher considers it essential to create contexts in which the language is actually used.

 It was this thinking that guided the 2008 creation of Kanhgág Jógo, the first website entirely in an indigenous language in Brazil.
-The result of the collaboration of D’Angelis’s research group with members of the Kaingang communities of Rio Grande do Sul, the project was then repeated with other ethnicities.
-For D’Angelis, preventing the use of technology would be like taking a refrigerator to the village and only allowing the storage of food brought from the city, leaving out anything produced locally.
+The result of the collaboration of D’Angelis’s research group with members of the Kaingang communities of Rio Grande do Sul, the project was then repeated with other ethnic groups.
+For D’Angelis, preventing the use of technology would be akin to taking a refrigerator to the village and only allowing the storage of food brought from the city, leaving out anything produced locally.

 The production of literature indicates the language’s vitality and gives cause for celebration

-Literary production Fargetti’s work with the Xingu Indigenous Park community in Mato Grosso began about 30 years ago, during her master’s research, which was dedicated to the Juruna language.
+Fargetti’s work with the Xingu Indigenous Park community in Mato Grosso began about 30 years ago during her master’s research, which was dedicated to the Juruna language.
 At that time, the language had no written record, with the exception of lists of words designated by travelers and a few scientists.
-A few years later, participation in a training project for indigenous teachers led to the proposal of a Juruna orthography, in which members of the actual community discussed solutions for a written version that facilitated its use.
-“Today there are many young people typing in their own language, and typing very fast.
-This is a sign that the language makes sense, has a function, and that they prefer to use Juruna to Portuguese,” observes Fargetti, now coordinator of LINBRA (the Brazilian Indigenous Languages Research Group), which gathers students around the study of indigenous languages.
+Several years later, participation in a training project for indigenous teachers led to the proposal of a Juruna orthography, in which members of the actual community discussed solutions for a written version that facilitated its use.
+“Today, there are many young people typing in their own language and typing very fast.
+This is a sign that the language makes sense, has a function, and that they prefer to use Juruna to Portuguese,” observes Fargetti, now the coordinator of LINBRA (the Brazilian Indigenous Languages Research Group), which gathers students around the study of indigenous languages.